 In 2002, in the aftermath of the attacks of September 11, 2001 carried out by an Al Qaeda cell based in Hamburg, German political scientist Mathias Kuentzel published Djihad und Judenhaß: Über den neuen antijüdischen Krieg.
 In 2007 it appeared in English under the title Jihad and Jew-Hatred: Nazism, Islamism and the Roots of 9/11.[xlii]
 Küntzel draws upon German archives to reveal the importance of Nazi Germany’s Arabic short wave radio broadcasts to North Africa and the Middle East.
 In light of that finding, I decided to examine the files of the American Embassy in wartime Cairo to find possible further evidence about what the Nazis were saying to Arab audiences.
 It was the renewed interest in the link between radical Islam and terror in the aftermath of 9/11 that led to revival of scholarly examination of Nazi Germany’s efforts to influence Arab opinion during World War II and the Holocaust.
 That is the reason why scholars of modern German history gained access to some of the most important documents of the political career of Haj Amin-al Husseini only in 2007.

 Until the publication of Nazi Propaganda for the Arab World in 2009, evidence of Husseini’s most important activity in Nazi Berlin remained fragmentary and incomplete.
 That work draws partly on several thousand pages of English translations of Nazi Germany’s Arabic language broadcasts.
-From 1941 to 1944 Alexander Kirk, the Ambassador of the United States in Cairo, sent weekly reports about “Axis Broadcasts in Arabic” to Secretary of State Cordell Hull in Washington.
+From 1941 to 1944, Alexander Kirk, Ambassador of the United States in Cairo, sent weekly reports about “Axis Broadcasts in Arabic” to Secretary of State Cordell Hull in Washington.
 In 1944 and 1945, Kirk’s successor Pinckney Tuck continued to do so.
 It is regrettable that these translations of then famous public broadcasts remained classified until 1977.
-The transcripts of the “Axis Broadcast in Arabic”document the depth and passion that Husseini and his fellow collaborating Arab exiles brought to Nazi Germany’s Arabic language propaganda.
-These documents are inconvenient evidence for those who view the Arab anti-Zionist campaigns since the 1930s primarily as expressions of a global, leftist anti-colonial campaign and who wish to deny or obscure elements of continuity and cultural affinity with the Nazi hatreds that they reveal.
+The transcripts of the “Axis Broadcast in Arabic” document the depth and passion that Husseini and his fellow collaborating Arab exiles brought to Nazi Germany’s Arabic language propaganda.
+These documents are inconvenient evidence for those who view the Arab anti-Zionist campaigns since the 1930s primarily as expressions of a global, leftist anti-colonial campaign and who wish to deny or obscure elements of continuity and cultural affinity with the Nazi hatreds they reveal.
 The texts of “Axis Broadcasts in Arabic” expose Husseini along with unnamed Arabic-speaking broadcasters as profoundly reactionary figures.
 In the early years of the Cold War, as the attention of the United States and Western Europe turned toward the containment of Communism and insuring regular supplies of oil from the Arab states, Husseini and other Arabs who collaborated with the Nazis were able to avoid punishment for their role in inciting others to kill Jews during World War II either under the terms of the Nuremberg trials or the UN Genocide Convention.

-As British historian David Motadel recently has shown in his important work Islam and Nazi Germany’s War, Husseini and other Muslim clerics did play an important role in German policy in Europe but not by exerting an influence on Holocaust decision-making.
-Instead his primary focus in Europe was to recruit imams who preached to the tens of thousands of Muslims who fought along with the Wehrmacht, especially on the Eastern Front against the Red Army.
+As British historian David Motadel recently has shown in his important work, Islam and Nazi Germany’s War, Husseini and other Muslim clerics did play an important role in German policy in Europe but not by exerting an influence on Holocaust decision-making.
+Instead, his primary focus in Europe was to recruit imams who preached to the tens of thousands of Muslims who fought along with the Wehrmacht, especially on the Eastern Front against the Red Army.
 He was one of a number of Muslim leaders who contributed to what Motadel calls “the Third Reich’s pro-Islamic stance” and the related efforts of the German military and the SS to mobilize Muslims on the Eastern Front in the war against the Soviet Union and the Jews.43

 Motadel writes that the previous

-biographical research on the mufti tends to overestimate his influence in Berlin.
+biographical research on the Mufti tends to overestimate his influence in Berlin.
 In the end, his impact was strictly limited.
 His plan to gain concrete concessions and to secure guarantees for Arab and Palestinian independence—his main concern—failed.
 His proposals were successful only insofar as they coincided with German interests.
 The most dramatic example was his intervention to hinder the emigration of Jews from Germany’s southeastern European satellite states to Palestine.
-Instead of putting the mufti at the center of the narrative, it seems more reasonable to see him as part of a more general German policy directed toward the Islamic world.
+Instead of putting the Mufti at the center of the narrative, it seems more reasonable to see him as part of a more general German policy directed toward the Islamic world.
 German officials used him as a propaganda figure when circumstances necessitated.
 He received a monthly salary of no less than 90,000 Reichmarks and was provided with several residences for himself and his entourage.44

-The enormous size of Husseini’s monthly salary indicates the importance that the Nazi regime attached to him and his entourage.
+The enormous size of Husseini’s monthly salary indicates the importance the Nazi regime attached to him and his entourage.
 90,000 Reichmarks a month was a fortune at the time.
 In his study of the Nazi economy, Adam Tooze writes that in 1936 “62 percent of all German taxpayers reported annual incomes of less than 1,500 Reichmarks.”
 Another 21 per cent reported annual incomes of between 1,500 and 2,400 Reichmarks.
 “Only 17 percent of all taxpayers recorded incomes of more than 2,400 Reichmarks, or 50 Reichmarks per week.”45 A monthly salary of 90,000 Reichmarks was paid only to the very wealthiest persons in the German economy.
 It was designed to support both Husseini’s luxurious life-style as well as his considerable political entourage.
 While Husseini’s influence on Nazi decision-making was limited, his importance to the Nazi regime was considerable.

 On December 18, 1942, the German Foreign Office chose Husseini to deliver the main address at a ceremony to inaugurate the opening of the Islamic Central Institute in the center of Berlin.
 It had been inactive for several years and was reopened with support from and control by the German Foreign Office.
 Husseini’s speech was approved by Foreign Minister Joachim von Ribbentrop.
 It echoed the themes he had expressed in Bludan, combined with themes of Nazi propaganda.
 It was broadcast both in German (in German-speaking Europe) and in Arabic across North Africa and the Middle East.
 The German press also gave it prominent coverage.46 He repeated the core theme of Nazi propaganda during World War II and the Holocaust, namely that the Jews were responsible for starting World War II.47 “This war, which has been unleashed by world Judaism, offers Muslims the best opportunity to free themselves from persecution and oppression, if they capitalize on this opportunity properly.
 Such an opportunity will not arise again for a very long time.”
 As was the case in his address in Syria in 1937, he drew heavily on his interpretation of the religion of Islam to fan hatred of the Jews, a “labor of selected tradition,” as follows: